AO-StreetArt/pip4blender/docs/pages/install.rst

 'Install Pip in Blender' button, but only needs to be done once for any given Blender installation.

+This might take a few minutes to run, if you want to watch the installation progress you should run Blender from a terminal.

 .. image:: _images/Install_Pip.png